 Employees are entitled to a yearly bonus known as an Aguinaldo.
 The minimum Aguinaldo each year is equal to 15 days of salary.
-In most cases the Aguinaldo amounts to 4 week’s pay, and in some larger companies up to 6 weeks.
+In most cases, the Aguinaldo amounts to 4 week’s pay, and in some larger companies up to 6 weeks.
 The Aguinaldo is normally paid in December, although companies which pay 6 weeks usually pay 4 weeks in December and 2 weeks in summer.
-Sales positions in Mexico are often paid with a large sales commissions or quota bonuses.
+Sales positions in Mexico are often paid with large sales commissions or quota bonuses.
 Management positions also have high variable payments, dependent upon meeting business targets.

 Vacation Leave in Mexico